Book Your Trip to Germany

 The best deals on train travel in Germany come in the form of special offers.
 We don’t mean special offers as in last minute deals or sale events.
 In fact, we are talking about offers that are available to everyone everyday.
 There are tons of offers available depending on your situation or where you’re going, but here are our 2 favorite train deals that we use on a regular basis:

-- The regional ticket is valid for a single person or a group of up to 5 travelers and allows you to take all regional trains and, in many cases, all public buses within the region you are traveling.
+- At the time of this writing, the regional ticket is valid for a single person or a group of up to 5 travelers and allows you to take all regional trains and, in many cases, all public buses within the region you are traveling.
 You can use the ticket between 9 am and 3 am on the following day.
 (Remember, this ticket is not valid for IC or ICE trains.)
 For example, if you are traveling in Bavaria (where Munich is located), then you can get the Bavaria ticket.
 The price of the ticket varies by region, but pricing is very simple.
 The ticket has a standard minimum price and then generally increases by €8 for each additional traveler—for example: